abousse/abousse.github.io/content/authors/admin/_index.md

 #I am a medical imaging scientist with a background in mathematics.
 My work is oriented towards methodologies and algorithm, and their implementation for patient data.
 In this regard, I am at the interface between theoretical and translational research.
 ---

-I am an Associate Professor at University of Western Brittany, and part of the LaTIM (INSERM U1101), where I coordinate the [Reconstruction research group](http://latim.univ-brest.fr/reconstruction).
+I am an Associate Professor at University of Western Brittany, and part of the [LaTIM, UMR 1101](http://latim.univ-brest.fr), where I coordinate the [Reconstruction research group](http://latim.univ-brest.fr/reconstruction).

 My research work is focused on **medical image reconstuction**, with an emphasis on motion-compensated PET/CT.
 I am mostly interested in model-based iterative reconstruction techniques, and their implementation for the clinic.
 In this regard, I am at the interface between theoretical and translational research.